-Today is June 24 and the Navigate the Chaos question to consider is “do you allow yourself to see the open door?”
-For those who have navigated the chaos like Jerry Seinfeld and Sallie Krawcheck, they allowed themselves to see the open door when one was closed in their face.
+Today is June 24 and the Navigate the Chaos question to consider is “how often do you see the open door?”
+For those who have navigated the chaos and practiced the art of living well like Jerry Seinfeld and Sallie Krawcheck, they allowed themselves to see the open door when one was closed in their face.
 Like so many people who have found a way to succeed in life and work, these two examples demonstrate the necessity to take action and figure out a way forward instead of waiting for someone to open the door for them.

 Comedian Jerry Seinfeld had a small role on the sitcom "Benson," but the producers did not like the way he was playing the part.
 They fired him after only three episodes yet never told him.
 He showed up for a read-through one day and found his part was missing.